renannunes05/olist_consumer_behaviour/README.md

 The idea for this project was to analyse consumer behavior patterns and trends to support the marketing team to set the next campaign.

-I used SQL in BigQuery to perform the analysis and the findings were summarized on a [Tableau Dashboard](https://public.tableau.com/app/profile/renan.nunes/viz/OLIST_17213253050220/Dashboard1#1) and here below are some of the conclusions:
+I used SQL in BigQuery to perform the analysis, the findings were summarized on a [Tableau Dashboard](https://public.tableau.com/app/profile/renan.nunes/viz/OLIST_17213253050220/Dashboard1#1) and here below are some of the conclusions:

 ![Olist - Dashboard](https://github.com/user-attachments/assets/bc4b6a30-b295-447e-ac6c-0c47ca4a8347)